MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    ----------
    table : str | [str] |None | None| pandas.DataFrame, optional.
 Default is None
        If the table names are provided, results are collected from the simulated data, using that table names.
-       If None, results will be all the table names inside concatenated along the axis 0 (not recommended) x, y, hue, size, style, palette, hue_order, hue_norm, sizes, size_order, size_norm, markers, style_order, legend, ax Passed through to :func:`seaborn.scatterplot`.
+       If None, results will be all the table names inside concatenated along the axis 0 (not recommended).

-   ** Kwargs
+   x, y, hue, size, style, palette, hue_order, hue_norm, sizes, size_order, size_norm, markers, style_order, legend, ax
+       Passed through to :func:`seaborn.scatterplot`.

+   expression: str default is None
+               simple mathematical expression to create new columns from existing columns ** Kwargs
        Additional keyword args for Seaborn.
    See the reference below for all the kwargs.